HenrikMoe/pos-taxation/README.md

 ## Deployment

 ### Requirements
-To deploy the website, you need to have at least the following things.
+To deploy the server, you need to have at least the following things.
-- Express.js
+- Node.js
 - MongoDB
 - Server (no matter it is Heroku or AWS EC2)